Take control of seasonal allergies

 - Take a shower before going to bed to remove contaminants before getting into bed.

 - Put dirty clothes in a hamper and wash laundry often.

 - Dry your clothes in a dryer and not outside on a clothesline.

 - Wash bedsheets and bed covers regularly.

 - Consider using an indoor air purifier with a HEPA filter to remove airborne pollutants that get trapped in your home.

-Take control of your surroundings.
+Be aware of your surroundings.
 Watch pollen counts on a website like the National Allergy Bureau™.
 Roll up your sleeves and do some spring cleaning!
 Your body will thank you for it!